timss/vimconf/README.md

 =======

 My Vim configuration.

-Easy to install, explained .vimrc and usable for a wide array of tasks.
+* Easy to install
+* Every setting is explained
+* Powerful
-All required files to get it up and running is included.
-Fonts aswell.
+* All required files included

 The install process heavily relies upon the genius plugin manager Vundle, thus it is included.